APRIL 27, 2018 IN HOUSTON, TEXAS

-This one-day course will focus on the various element of subsea tieback architecture with an emphasis on clearing the Final Investment Decision.
-Attendees will learn about various subsea production scheme that meet near-term financial/production targets without sacrificing long-term viability.
+This one-day course will focus on the various elements of subsea tieback architecture with an emphasis on clearing the Final Investment Decision.
+Attendees will learn about various subsea production schemes that meet near-term financial/production targets without sacrificing long-term viability.

 In some applications, this technology, introduced as part of an integrated system, can not only eliminate the need for a surface facility, but reduce the number of production wells being drilled.
 With the proper boosting system, early production can be regulated to ensure Capex recovery without risk to the formation or overall life of the field.

 This Deep Dive Course will explore the various components of such a system and how they work together to improve overall recovery and reduce costs.
-Beyond the hardware and technology, Deep Dive will examine various development scenarios where a seabed booster system would impact the economics of a greenfield, or redevelopment project.
+Beyond the hardware and technology, this workshop will examine various development scenarios where a seabed booster system would impact the economics of a greenfield or redevelopment project.

 Why Should I Attend?

 Why leave deepwater discoveries untapped?
-Subsea tiebacks present an affordable option to bring stranded fields online now.
+This workshop presents an affordable option to bring stranded fields online now.

 Subsea booster pumps are just one aspect of a complex subsea tieback design.
-Attendees will become familiar with the various components of such a system and how these components can be mixed and matches to address specific challenges.
-These challenges include lack of existing infrastructure, seabed terrain, flow composition, and the possible need for intervention.
+Attendees will become familiar with the various components of such a system and how these components can be mixed and matched to address specific challenges.
+These challenges include lack of existing infrastructure, seabed terrain, flow composition and the possible need for intervention.